SUMMARY ABOUT THE PROJECT

-Working on a day-to-day basis under the direction of Head of the Poverty Eradication and Gender Division of the ASEAN Secretariat, the expected services of the Junior Monitoring and Evaluation (M&E) Associate will include, but not be limited to:
+Working on a day-to-day basis under the direction of Head of the Poverty Eradication and Gender Division of the ASEAN Secretariat, the expected services of the Senior Expert on Result-Based Management will include, but not be limited to:

 - Undertake any other tasks deemed necessary to complete the development of ACW’s work plan and results framework, based on the agreed outcomes.

-- At least 5 years of professional experience and proven track record in providing technical and coordination support to implement complex monitoring and evaluation systems in international or regional settings;
+- At least 7 years of professional experience and proven track record in developing and conducting complex monitoring and evaluation systems in international or regional settings;

-- Proven experience working with governments and/or international organisations on consultancy assignments in related subjects;
+- Proven experience working with governments and/or international organizations on consultancy assignments in related subjects;

-- Understanding of ASEAN’s cooperation on promoting the rights of women and girls as well ASEAN’s architecture will be an advantage;
+- Understanding of ASEAN’s cooperation on gender equality and the empowerment of women and girls as well ASEAN’s architecture will be an advantage;

 - Excellent command of English, both written and spoken;